Apipie/apipie-rails/README.rst

      error 404, "Missing"
      error 500, "Server crashed for some <%= reason %>", :meta => {:anything => "you can think of"}
+     error :unprocessable_entity, "Could not save the entity." returns :code => 403 do
+        property :reason, String, :desc => "Why this was forbidden" end
-     error :unprocessable_entity, "Could not save the entity." meta :author => {:name => 'John', :surname => 'Doe'}
+     meta :author => {:name => 'John', :surname => 'Doe'}
      deprecated false
      description <<-EOS